sofmon/convention/v2/README.md

 - **Entity**: A unique identifier for a legal entity, with each user possibly having multiple entities.
 Data is stored by entity to enable a user to access multiple entities (e.g., personal and business financial accounts).
 - **Role**: A unique string that defines a user’s specific permissions within the system.
 - **Permission**: A unique identifier for allowed actions within the system.
-- **Action**: A unique identifier for an operation and resource, mapping to HTTP methods and paths, e.g., `POST /message/v1/tenants/default/entities/ecf8efa3/messages/f38ce157`.
+- **Action**: A unique identifier for an operation and resource, mapping to HTTP methods and paths, e.g., `GET /message/v1/tenants/default/entities/ecf8efa3/messages/f38ce157`.
 - **Workflow**: A unique identifier for the specific workload that is being handled by an **agent**

 ## Configuration and Secrets Management